JoaquinFurta/holbertonschool-higher_level_programming/python-everything_is_object/README.md

-Readme for everything is a priject for holberton school
+Readme for everything is an object project for holberton school